Graphic-researcher/Crosa-Conty-3D/HTC/Dev/For Hazel/12-5/readme.md

 # Entity Selection Failure If the viewport didn't cover whole entity

 Because of the selection of entity mode is using OpenGL RED_INTEGER draw mode.
-I think the entity selection is C:\Users\lenovo\AppData\Roaming\Typora\typora-user-imagesthrough the integer value pass through the shader .
+I think the entity selection is through the integer value pass through the shader .

 ```glsl
 // Basic Texture Shader